| Melbourne — loading...

 “Is Northcote safe?” is probably in the top five questions people ask before moving here.
-The honest answer: generally yes, with the same caveats that apply to any Melbourne suburb.
+The honest answer: generally yes, with the same caveats that apply to any inner Melbourne suburb about 6km from the CBD.

 Read our full Northcote suburb guide for the complete picture.